arvin-dwarka/Udacity_Data_Analyst/P2_Analyzing_the_NYC_Subway_Dataset/short_questions/short_question_answers.md

 ####2.6 What does this R2 value mean for the goodness of fit for your regression model?
 Do you think this linear model to predict ridership is appropriate for this dataset, given this R2  value?

 The R2 value of 0.463 (46.3%) is a low measure for the goodness of fit of variability in our regression model.
 This model may be appropriate for *ball-park* estimations.
-Perhaps, advance studies on the drivers of readership coupled with polynomial regressions may be prove to be a better fit.
 The adequacy of the linear regression can also be examined through the distribution of residuals, the difference between the predicted and the actual values.

 ![Image of residual points](https://raw.githubusercontent.com/arvin-dwarka/Udacity_Data_Analyst/master/P2_Analyzing_the_NYC_Subway_Dataset/ps3/figure_2.png)

-The histogram of the residuals has long tails, which suggests that there are some very large residuals a reason to question our linear regression model.
+The histogram of the residuals has long tails, which suggests that there are some very large residuals - a reason to question the linear regression model.
+Perhaps, advance studies on the drivers of readership coupled with polynomial regressions may be prove to be a better fit.

 ###Section 3.
 Visualization